nico-Zero/nvim/README.md

 #### 2. Treesitter
-This is nvim-treesitter the nvim version of [tree-sitter](https://github.com/tree-sitter/tree-sitter) It also provides us a rich highlighting in neovim.
+This is nvim-treesitter the nvim version of [tree-sitter](https://github.com/tree-sitter/tree-sitter) It provides a rich highlighting in neovim.

 For detailed Docs - [Nvim-Treesitter](https://github.com/nvim-treesitter/nvim-treesitter)

 #### 3. Nvim-Tree
-This plugin provides the File-Explorer .
+It is a File-Explorer.

 For detailed Docs - [Nvim-Tree](https://github.com/nvim-tree/nvim-tree.lua)